By owenp - 9 Dec 2016

 By Dick - 18 Dec 2016

+likewise splitting up a comment Hi Alex, Thanks for your contributions to the discussion and I agree with your recommendations about a lightweight kedge: ours is a Fortress.
 It is with some curiosity that I note that this is the second time that you have gone after the Attainable Adventure Cruising web site on the pages of the OCC Forum: both times to me unwarranted and un-necessary.
 The site is a valuable asset to the cruising community, especially for offshore cruisers and those who go to challenging parts of the oceans.
 It is run by an OCC member who speaks highly of the OCC on his site.

 By Dick - 18 Dec 2016

-The first instance was when you suggested that the AAC site’s principle author had questionable conflicts of interest in his reporting that Rocna anchors occasionally had difficulties re-setting after a significant wind shift.
+continued The first instance was when you suggested that the AAC site’s principle author had questionable conflicts of interest in his reporting that Rocna anchors occasionally had difficulties re-setting after a significant wind shift.
 I pointed out that he was merely reporting the accumulating evidence from other sources and listed the sources for others to see and evaluate.
 Further, an OCC member subsequently reported just this resetting problem occurring.
 I requested you visit the site and review the data.
 I do not know whether you did so, but I have noticed no retraction nor apology on the, to my mind, completely unwarranted suggestion that his reporting was influenced by a conflict of interest.

 By Dick - 18 Dec 2016

-Now there is, at the end of your comment in this stream, again to my mind, a gratuitous suggestion not to join the site and a comparison to the OCC Forum as having “more and better” information.
+finally: Now there is, at the end of your comment in this stream, again to my mind, a gratuitous suggestion not to join the site and a comparison to the OCC Forum as having “more and better” information.
 Why do that?
 If you feel the site passes on poor information, please point out what you perceive as errors.
 I very much do not think it necessary to pit the sites against each other nor do I think a $20 dollar yearly fee, in the scheme of boat expenses, worth even any comment or consideration.
 I participate and contribute a great deal to the OCC forum and I do the same at AAC’s site.
 I would want to put your “more and better” comment aside, an evaluation I very much disagree with, but that is really beside the point.
 For you to go out of your way to undermine my suggestion that someone may find the AAC site a helpful spot for additional information, I find undermining of my trying to be of service on the OCC site.
+My best, Dick Stevenson, s/v Alchemy

 By Alex_Blackwell - 18 Dec 2016

+Peter and Dick I am sorry this discussion has now gone sideways.
+For the record, I have nothing against AAC.
+We were early supporters of their Norwegian Cruising Guides, and have published very positive articles about them.
 All I am objecting to is pushing commercial websites on this forum.
 We do not push our non-commercial sites, which have copious free information, as we do promote our books on them.
 We have long used similar guidelines as on the OCC FB page when posting on this forum.
+Nuff said - discussion closed Happy Christmas Alex

 By owenp - 19 Dec 2016